New Orleans school desegregation crisis: Aftermath

 In years following the New Orleans School Crisis of 1960, the city quickly tried to forget one of the most tumultuous parts of its history.
-The young African American girls who were chosen to be the first to integrate the New Orleans public schools "were largely forgotten" and while memories may fade, there remains a deep division of demographics in contemporary private and public schools in New Orleans.
-Two decades following the crisis, white enrollment fell by almost half as middle- and upper-class white and black families began to send their children to private institutions.
-A relatively steady decrease in white enrollment in private schools and a slight increase in African American enrollment at public schools continued so that by the 2004–2005 school year (the year before Hurricane Katrina), 94 percent of New Orleans public school students were from lower-income, African American families who could not afford to send their children to private schools.
+The young black girls who were chosen to be the first to integrate the New Orleans public schools "were largely forgotten".
+Despite this, there remains a deep division of demographics in contemporary private and public schools in New Orleans.
+Two decades following the crisis, white student enrollment fell by almost half as middle- and upper-class white and black families began to send their children to private institutions.
+A relatively steady decrease in white student enrollment in private schools and a slight increase in black student enrollment at public schools continued so that by the 2004–2005 school year (the year before Hurricane Katrina), 94 percent of New Orleans public school students were from lower-income, black families who could not afford to send their children to private schools.
 Among these schools, two-thirds of them were rated "Academically Unacceptable" according to Louisiana's accountability standards.